 Surveys serve as a channel to talk to your customers.
 To create a strong, long-lasting relationship with your customer communication is essential.
 You need to communicate with your customers more often, as this not only shows your customer that you care but also you gain valuable feedback on products.

-Create a creative and engaging survey, where customers will love to share their experiences or state their pain points.
+Furthermore, create a creative and engaging survey, where customers will love to share their experiences or state their pain points.
 Engage with them with a direct message from you or one of your employees, that will address their unique issues and desires.

 9. Compare awareness of your brand with competitors

 Surveys can be a great tool to analyze where you stand among your competitors, how they are handling their customers, and how you can do better than them.